hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/contracts.rst

     $ seth show account {address}

 You will notice that the above command uses the argument ``address``, not ``contract``.
-This is because an account is short for "external account" and a contract is short for "contract account."
+This is because an account is short for 'external account' and a contract is short for 'contract account'.
 That is, they are actually both accounts, but a contract account is an account with a contract that is owned by another account.